School transport assistance

 - Transfer of eligibility

 - More information

-The Ministry provides school transport assistance to help parents overcome barriers to education and meet their responsibility to get their children to school.
-The Ministry may provide assistance where distance and/or accessibility may be a barrier for students attending the closest school they can enrol at.
+The Ministry provides school transport assistance to help students overcome barriers to education and to help caregivers meet their responsibility to get their children to school.

-School transport assistance is usually a place on a school bus.
-Students might instead/also be eligible for a conveyance allowance to contribute to the cost of transporting them to school.
+- School transport assistance is usually provided through a place on a school bus.
+Some students may be eligible for a conveyance allowance to contribute to the cost of transporting them to school.

 Our Specialised School Transport Assistance (SESTA) page has more information about school transport assistance for children and young people with safety and/or mobility needs.

-Students must live more than a certain distance from the school.
+2. Students must live more than a certain distance from the school

-There must be no suitable public transport options.
+3. There must be no suitable public transport

-Students may be eligible for a conveyance allowance if they meet all 3 criteria above and:
+Students may be eligible for a daily school bus conveyance allowance if they meet all three transport assistance criteria and:

-- there isn’t a school bus available, or
+- there is no school bus available, or

 - they live more than 2.4 kilometres from the nearest school bus route.